-Company Representative's Name
+1 .
+Representative's Name

-Company Name
+Company

 Company Address

-City, State, Zip Code
+City, State e, Zip Code

 Dear (company representative's name)

-This letter is to inform you thatUnited States Government in the amount of \$XXXXXX and that payment in full is due not later.
-Please remit a check in the amount of \$ in your contract, annotated with the contract nur for payment.
-X,XXX.XX) on Contract No. XX than 30 days after the date of this payable to the payment office XXXX-XX-X- notification. that is identified
+Th is letter is to inform you that (insert company name) is indeb ted to the

+ites Government in the amount of \$XX

+XXXX an d that payment in full is due not later t han 30 days after the date of this notification.

+nit a check in the amount of \$ntract, annotated with the contract nunnt.

-This debt resulted from (fully describe the basis of de ebt).
+This debt resulted from (fully describe the basis of de bt).

-The amount due is comprised of-
+The amou nt due is comprised of-

 Principal Amount of Debt \$

 Interest (if there are previously \$

 accrued amounts)

 Penalty (if applicable \$

 Total Debt owed \$